 You are here:

-Gavi's strategy is a roadmap designed to help the Vaccine Alliance respond to changes in the vaccine landscape and set five-year milestones en route to fulfilling its mission.
-The 2011-2015 strategy, which takes on board lessons learnt from Gavi's first decade, is the latest in three distinct phases of Gavi activity:
+Gavi's strategy is a roadmap designed to help us respond to changes in the vaccine landscape and set five-year milestones en route to fulfilling our mission.
+The 2016-2020 strategy is the latest in four distinct phases since our inception:

-This section details the new strategic objectives and operating principles for the current phase (2011-2015) as well as providing an overview of Gavi's initial strategy (2007-2010).
+This section details the strategic objectives and operating principles for the current phase (2016-2020) as well as providing an overview of previous strategies.

-More information is also available on Gavi’s vaccine investment strategy, through which the Vaccine Alliance determines which vaccines are made available to countries through Gavi’s vaccine support programmes.
-A new strategy is developed every five years when Gavi takes stock of available and expected vaccines and sets new priorities through in depth analysis and widespread consultations.
-The latest vaccine investment strategy was developed in 2013 for the period 2014-2018.
+You can also learn more about our vaccine investment strategy, which we use to determine which vaccines are made available to countries through our vaccine support programmes.
+A new strategy is developed every five years, when we take stock of available and expected vaccines and set new priorities through in-depth analysis and widespread consultations.
+The latest vaccine investment strategy was developed in 2013 and covers the period 2014-2018.

 modal window here